lukecharman/MockMarksExample/MockMarks/README.md

 # MockMarks

+## Still To Do
+* Recording tests.
+* Write some decent documentation.
+* Finish unit testing.

 ## What is MockMarks?

 MockMarks is a pair of Swift packages used to easily create local, stubbed responses to network calls made via `URLSession`.
 These are managed entirely within Xcode, and no HTTP server or other intermediary is required.
 Using MockMarks, you can: